Norwich State Hospital

 During the 1950s, the patient population peaked at over 3,180, and Norwich State Hospital expanded to include a new medical research facility, pathology department, and large residence buildings on the south side of the property, which had grown from 100 to 900 acres.
 The opening of these buildings meant the closing of the older structures on campus, which were used for storage or just left to rot.
 By the early 1970s, the addition of the new structures and the effect of decreasing patient population that was occurring all over the country left just seven of the original buildings in use.
 Interestingly, these 1950-era structures contained updated recreational facilities that replaced the old ones, leaving the campus with a total of two bowling alleys and three theaters.

 Norwich State Hospital closed entirely in 1996, leaving only the Southeastern Connecticut Mental Health Authority in the Kettle and Lodge buildings until their relocation to the Uncas on Thames Hospital.
 The extensive tunnel network, full of cancer causing asbestos, along with the rotting underground tanks and old hospital landfills created very expensive cleanup costs.
 This, along with various state and town legislative issues, had left the property in limbo since its closure until 2011, when cleanup and demolition was started.
+The actual razing of the buildings was a slow process until 2015 when funds were obtained, reducing the Salmon and Awl buildings to rubble quickly.
+Crews will continue to wreck buildings on the property for some time.

 The following historic photos (minus the postcards) originate from a former superintendent of the hospital, and scanned for a newspaper article some time ago.
 They were graciously donated by the article's author.